harness/developer-hub/release-notes/cloud-cost-management.md

 * An error occurred while attempting to save an AutoStopping rule with multiple proxy configurations and a custom domain in the GCP proxy.
 (CCM-12048)

   Saving the AutoStopping rule did not append custom domain providers for non-AWS cloud providers.
 This resulted in a validation error at the back-end.
 This issue has been resolved.
-The required field `custom_domain_provider` is now being set for every cloud provider.
+The required field `custom_domain_provider` is now being set for all cloud providers.